Strong Mine Production and Start of the Gold Road Mill put the Project Back on Track

 Paulo J. Andrade, BSc Senior Geologist, VP Exploration for Para Resources is the Qualified Person, who is responsible for the technical information contained in this news release.

-A copie of this news release can also be found on our SEDAR profile.
+A copy of this news release can also be found on our SEDAR profile.